Phase-transfer catalyst

 In chemistry, a phase-transfer catalyst or PTC is a catalyst that facilitates the transition of a reactant from one phase into another phase where reaction occurs.
-Phase-transfer catalysis is a special form of heterogeneous catalysis.
+Phase-transfer catalysis is a special form of catalysis and can act through homogeneous catalysis or heterogeneous catalysis methods depending on the catalyst used.
 Ionic reactants are often soluble in an aqueous phase but insoluble in an organic phase in the absence of the phase-transfer catalyst.
 The catalyst functions like a detergent for solubilizing the salts into the organic phase.
 Phase-transfer catalysis refers to the acceleration of the reaction upon the addition of the phase-transfer catalyst.
+PTC is widely exploited industrially.
+Polyesters for example are prepared from acyl chlorides and bisphenol-A. Phosphothioate-based pesticides are generated by PTC-catalyzed alkylation of phosphothioates.

-By using a PTC process, one can achieve faster reactions, obtain higher conversions or yields, make fewer byproducts, eliminate the need for expensive or dangerous solvents that will dissolve all the reactants in one phase, eliminate the need for expensive raw materials and/or minimize waste problems.
-Phase-transfer catalysts are especially useful in green chemistry—by allowing the use of water, the need for organic solvents is reduced.
+In ideal cases, PTC can be fast and efficient, minimizing the need for expensive or dangerous solvents and simplifying purification Phase-transfer catalysts are "green"—by allowing the use of water, the need for organic solvents is lowered.

-Contrary to common perception, PTC is not limited to systems with hydrophilic and hydrophobic reactants.
-PTC is sometimes employed in liquid/solid and liquid/gas reactions.
-As the name implies, one or more of the reactants are transported into a second phase which contains both reactants.

 Types

 Phase-transfer catalysts for anionic reactants are often quaternary ammonium salts.
 Commercially important catalysts include benzyltriethylammonium chloride, methyltricaprylammonium chloride and methyltributylammonium chloride.
 Organic phosphonium salts are also used, e.g., hexadecyltributylphosphonium bromide.
-The phosphonium salts tolerate higher temperatures, but are unstable toward base, degrading to phosphine oxide.
+The phosphonium salts tolerate higher temperatures.

+An alternative to the use of "quat salts" is to convert alkali metal cations into hydrophobic cations.
+Crown ethers are used for this purpose on the laboratory scale.
+Polyethylene glycols and their amine derivatives are common in practical applications.
+One such catalyst is tris(2-(2-methoxyethoxy)ethyl)amine.
+These ligands encapsulate alkali metal cations (typically Na+ and K+), affording lipophilic cations.
+Polyethers have a hydrophilic "interiors" containing the ion and a hydrophobic exterior.